Characteristic features, ecology and natural history:

 Clearly American: about 10(1)

-The human factor on the flora and vegetation of Iceland
+The human impact on Iceland's flora and vegetation

 Source: